 I very much believe in supporting new breeders and those that wish to embark on their new journey in becoming an ethical breeder.
 The Ragdoll breed community is flooded with unethical breeders slapping a Ragdoll label + price tag on cats that are NOT great representatives of the Ragdoll breed.
 The integrity of the Ragdoll breed is sustained by its ethical breeding community.
 Too often new breeders or interested breeders are shot-down quickly by established breeders, not given a chance, and they end up in the wrong hands in the wrong direction.
 Simultaneously, some new breeders or interested breeders just don't give a darn and will pay for the cheapest Ragdoll that is not breeder-quality, with some breeders out there willing to sell to anyone willing to pay for breeding rights, and then end up producing kittens that are NOT great representatives of the Ragdoll breed, America's most loved cat breed.
 Big pointy ears, green / aqua / gold eyes, black cats, orange tabby cats, etc., are NOT Ragdolls.

 I don't agree to take on a mentee lightly.
 I have turned down many requests in the past.
 When I agree to mentor you, I am agreeing to be there for you in helping you establish your breeding program from the paperwork aspect, all the way to being available to you at 1am or 2am if you have a newborn emergency.
 I represent you and put in a good word for you in networking with other established breeders who may not be as inclined to work with you and place breeding rights with you.
 I help you with guidance on the paperwork aspect (registration, legal compliance, tax compliance, etc.).
-Although I do hold a law degree, I DO NOT / WILL NOT provide you with legal advice to form any type of attorney-client relationship.
+Although I am a licensed attorney, I DO NOT / WILL NOT provide you with legal advice to form any type of attorney-client relationship.
 I help teach you the breed standard and help you establish your breeding program goals.
 I may be there (depending on availability and distance) at your first cat show to help you learn how to competitively show.
 I am investing my time, energy, and money into you so that you can then contribute back to the Ragdoll breeder community and pay it forward, whether that be through advocating for the breed, maintaining the integrity of the breed, helping another new breeder develop an ethical breeding program breeding to standard, etc.

 One thing I look for in a mentee, is whether you have what it takes to become a good, ethical, and hard-working Ragdoll breeder: If you are just looking to make money, I'm not the mentor for you.
 Simultaneously, if you breed multiple other breeds, or have a farm where you breed dogs and cats, I'm not the mentor for you.
 If you have a full-time job and young kids to take care of, I'm not the mentor for you.
 If I am going to mentor someone, they need to give me a time commitment just like I commit my time to them.
 You cannot fit breeding into your life, your life needs to adjust to breeding.